-- Contemporary theories and debates on learning and teaching as applied to dance education - 2.
+- 1. Contemporary theories and debates on learning and teaching as applied to dance education - 2.
 Health and safety issues in relation to dance teaching - 3.
 The diversity of dance practice across a range of sectors - 4.
 The international development of dance vocabularies, schools and training systems - 5.
-The changing role of the dance teacher - 6.
+The changing role of the dance teacher: educator, facilitator, leader, trainer - 6.
 Analytical frameworks and critical perspectives through which dance performance is constructed and reconstructed - 7.
-The socio cultural context in which dance is located
+Dance histories and traditions and the socio-cultural contexts in which they are located - 8.
+Political ideologies, cultural phenomena and artistic trends which have shaped western theatre dance